 A good offshore software development team takes charge of the tech decisions.
 By doing so, they free up time for the CEOs, founders, and others, which they can utilize to focus on core business.

 - Risk transferring

 There are three types of risk associated with software product development- technical risk, schedule risk, and resource risk.
 Technical risks are a result of product complexities.
 Schedule risks happen when there is a delay in timeline.
 Resource risks stem from lack of expertise and resources.

 With offshore tech partners, averting risks like these is easy.
-When you onboard them you transfer these risks to them and let them worry about how they secure your product roadmap.
-You can always leverage their commitment to maintain timelines, ensuring product quality with great code and ensuring scalability.
-Getting resources based on need is also their job and it saves you both time and money.
+When decision-makers onboard teams, they should transfer these risks to teams and let them worry about how they secure the product roadmap.
+Product owners can always leverage team’s commitment to maintaining timelines, ensuring product quality with great code, and ensuring scalability.
+Getting resources based on need is also their job, and it will save both time and money for the companies.

 - Time zone differences and 24/7 development